A Scheduler as a Lens into LLM Inference

 }()

 vLLM parallel: The GPU worker sends outputs back to EngineCore over shared memory.
-EngineCore reads those outputs within the same step before the next scheduling decision and decides what to do. (isolated decision-maker with the workers producing signals).
+EngineCore reads those outputs within the same step before the next scheduling decision and decides what to do, staying the sole decision-maker while workers only produce signals.

 Closing thoughts

-The best way to understand why a system is designed a certain way is to face the same constraints yourself.
-What vLLM builds on top of these foundations is where it gets genuinely interesting.
-The API server and EngineCore run as separate Python processes which is not by preference, but because the GIL makes true in-process parallelism impossible (coordination happens over ZMQ instead of a channel).
+Building even a stripped-down version is what made vLLM’s design choices click for me.
+What vLLM builds on top of these foundations is where it gets interesting.
+The API server and EngineCore run as separate Python processes because the GIL rules out true in-process parallelism; coordination happens over ZMQ instead of a channel.
 The next post traces a request through that architecture end to end.

 The scheduler code is on GitHub at adiu19/chorus.